ZhengdongWang/zhengdongwang.com/readme2.md

 * [Diplomacy](https://boardgamegeek.com/boardgame/483/diplomacy)
 * [StarCraft II](https://starcraft2.com/en-us)

 Eventually I want to make a game.
 Right now I have no experience and am not serious about getting any.
 But it seems like one of the best ways to practice many skills---coding the game, writing the story, drawing the art, and composing the music.
 The peak exercise of renaissance ability.
 You're creating a whole experience for people to enjoy.
+Watch [Jenova Chen talk about designing Journey](https://www.gdcvault.com/play/1017700/Designing).
 I really admire people who did everything or almost everything for really great games:

 * [Eric Barone](https://twitter.com/ConcernedApe) for [Stardew Valley](https://www.stardewvalley.net).
 * [Justin Ma](https://twitter.com/Jarmustard) and Matthew Davis for [Faster Than Light](https://subsetgames.com/ftl.html) and [Into the Breach](https://subsetgames.com/itb.html).